Blue Water Lily Tincture || Nymphaea caerulea

 Category

 “The flowers that cause vertigo, the beautiful narcotic flowers.”
-Nymphaea, also known as the Blue Water Lily or Blue Lotus (though it is not a lotus), has roots in Africa, in both the Northern Nile region and Southern Cape.
+Nymphaea, also known as the Blue Water Lily or Blue Lotus (though it is not a lotus), has roots in Africa, in both the Northern Nile region and Southern Cape, and is used worldwide.

 Motifs throughout Egyptian & Mayan cultures reveal a similarly sacred, divinatory and erotic use of the plant, suggesting the Nymph to be an entheogenic empathogen inducing purifying and ecstatic states.